Catalysis of entanglement and other quantum resources: Exact catalysis

 where

 The transformation of $\rho$ into $\sigma$ is not possible via incoherent transformation \cite{Xing_2020}.
-However, as shown in \cite{Xing_2020}, the transformation can be achieved with the help of a catalyst in the state $\ket{\varphi}=\sqrt{0.6}\ket{0}+\sqrt{0.4}\ket{1}$.
-Note that the above states and the catalytic conversion protocol is similar to the entanglement case discussed in \cite{EisertPhysRevLett.85.437}.
-The above transformation of rank-2 mixed states can be translated to some special class of higher rank states as well.
+However, as shown in \cite{Xing_2020}, the transformation can be achieved with the help of a catalyst in state $\ket{\varphi}=\sqrt{0.6}\ket{0}+\sqrt{0.4}\ket{1}$.
+Note that the above states and the catalytic conversion protocol are similar to the entanglement case discussed in \cite{EisertPhysRevLett.85.437}.
+The above transformation of rank-2 mixed states can be translated to some special class of higher-rank states as well.
 In addition, for general mixed states catalytic coherence transformation is also discussed in \cite{Xing_2020}.

-\citet{XING2020} studied \emph{supercatalytic} coherence transformation.
+\citet{XING2020} also studied \emph{supercatalytic} coherence transformation.
 Suppose we have two incomparable states $\ket{\psi}$ and $\ket{\phi}$, and we want to achieve the transformation $\ket{\psi}\rightarrow\ket{\phi}$.
 We already see that such transformations can be realized with the help of some auxiliary state if Eqs. (\ref{coherence_renyi1}) and (\ref{coherence_renyi2}) are satisfied.
 In contrast to this, the transformation can be realised in another way where the auxiliary state changes in the process, but the coherence of the final auxiliary system is increased.
 More precisely, $\ket{\psi}\otimes\ket{\varphi_1}\rightarrow\ket{\phi}\otimes\ket{\varphi_2}$, where $\ket{\varphi_1}$ and $\ket{\varphi_2}$ represent auxiliary states with $C_r(\varphi_2)\geq C_r(\varphi_1)$.
 Here $C_r$ represents the relative entropy of coherence \cite{Baumgratz_2014}.
 Examples and some interesting results of such supercatalytic coherence transformation are discussed in \cite{XING2020}.